tjaloc/Pythonista-Games/README.md

 ![ Rock Paper Scissors - console game](Screenshots/RockPaperScissors.PNG)

 ### 5. CodeCracker.py
 **Code Cracker** is a console game for one player.
 Try to find the random 5-letter word using the colored feedback.
 The secret word is fetched from https://random-word-api.herokuapp.com.
 Default language is German.
-Supported languages are ["de","fr","it","es","zh"].
+Other supported languages for the secret word are ["fr","it","es"].

 ![ Knack den Code - console game](Screenshots/CodeCracker.jpg)